VoidArchive/meroshare-automate/README.md

 ### To check all IPO

--python3 check_all.py
+-python3 check_all.py 1 OR 2 OR 3 OR 4

-The script check using row_no, That can be changed according to the number.
+The script check using row_no, That can be changed according to the row in which meroshare shows application report.